Northeastern Huskies women's ice hockey: Roster

-Year by year
+Season-by-season results

 Beanpot

-The Northeastern women have historically found success in the Beanpot, winning 18 of 44 tournaments and compiling a 50-30-5 record through 2020.
+The Northeastern women have historically found success in the Beanpot, winning 20 of 46 tournaments and compiling a 56–31–6 record through 2025.
 The Huskies appeared in 16 straight finals, from 1983 to 1998, winning 13 of those tournaments, including 9 straight.
-The Huskies have qualified for the Beanpot finals 28 times through 2023:
+The Huskies have qualified for the Beanpot finals 31 times through 2025: